oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

     ./build.sh
     </copy>
     ````
+5. **Proceed to the next Lab while Terraform is running.**
+    ```
-5. **Proceed to the next Lab while Terrform is running.** Do not wait that Terraform is finished.
-However, you will need to check back when it is done and complete the next step.
+    Do not wait for the Terraform script to finish because it takes about 34 minutes and you can complete some steps in the next lab while it's running.
+However, you will need to come back to this lab when it is done and complete the next step.
+    ```

-6. When Terraform will finished, you will see settings that you need in later labs.
+6. When Terraform will finished, you will see settings that you need in the next lab.
 Save these to your text file.
 It will look something like:

     ```
     --------------------------